dax8it/ATJIUJITSU-REAL-NEW/content/pages/toddler-jiujitsu.md

 tags:
   - Programs
 ---

-# Toddler Jiujitsu
+# Toddler Jiu-Jitsu

+## The best Jiu-Jitsu program for toddlers in Jackson Heights, NY!

 • Brazilian Jiu-Jitsu is THE BEST non-violent self defense for children and teens.
 Our toddlers learn takedowns, throws, falling, controls.
 Through demonstration, students learn a series of techniques each class.

 • In Brazilian Jiu Jitsu classes, children will meet many new friends and share common experiences like drilling techniques, playing games, and live rolling.

 • Our toddler class are for Ages 3-4.
 Recommended for active children who are eager to learn.

 ## Get started now!